jaswinder6991/loops-near-intents-workshop/src/content/03-environment-setup/01-prerequisites.md

 ### Account Creation Fails
 - Ensure you have an internet connection
-- Try using testnet instead of mainnet for practice
+- Verify you're using the correct network (mainnet) for NEAR Intents
 - Check if the account ID is already taken (for named accounts)

 ### Node.js Dependencies Fail